Battle of Newtown: Terrain

-Iroquois and British preparation
+Haudenosaunee and British preparation

-In May 1779, in response to rumours of a planned American invasion of Iroquois territory, Butler, accompanied by five companies of Butler's Rangers and a detachment of the 8th Regiment of Foot, left Fort Niagara and established a forward operating base at Kanadaseaga located near the northern end of Seneca Lake.
+In May 1779, in response to rumours of a planned American invasion of Haudenosaunee territory, Butler, accompanied by five companies of Butler's Rangers and a detachment of the 8th Regiment of Foot, left Fort Niagara and established a forward operating base at Kanadaseaga located near the northern end of Seneca Lake.
 In the middle of August, Butler accompanied by about 300 Seneca and Cayuga warriors led by Sayenqueraghta, Cornplanter, and Fish Carrier moved south to the Chemung River where they were joined by Joseph Brant and Brant's Volunteers, as well as a number of Delaware.

 Butler and Brant suggested that, because of the size and composition of Sullivan's forces, harassment raids would be more effective than making a stand.
 They were overruled by Sayenqueraghta, Cornplanter and the Delaware who selected a position on the north side of the Chemung River for an ambush.

 The Rangers and their native allies hastily constructed a horseshoe-shaped camouflaged breastwork of logs about 150 feet up the southeast spur of the hill, within musket range of the path.
 The hill was used as both an observation point and a barrier to the approach of the Continental Army.